EXCLUSIVE-Savings surge forces Goldman to shut Marcus to new UK clients

 By Sinead Cruise

-LONDON, June 9 (Reuters) - Goldman Sachs is closing its easy access savings business to new customers in Britain from Wednesday, after deposits surged to near regulatory limits during the coronavirus lockdown.
+LONDON, June 9 (Reuters) - Goldman Sachs GS.N is closing its easy access savings business to new customers in Britain from Wednesday after deposits surged near to regulatory limits during the coronavirus lockdown.

 "We've really seen our growth accelerate under lockdown as people hold off on discretionary spending and take time to reorganise their finances and get the best deal for their money," Des McDaid, head of Marcus UK, told Reuters.